INHerit-SG: Incremental Hierarchical Semantic Scene Graphs with RAG-Style Retrieval: Conclusion

 \section{Conclusion}

-In this work, we presented \textbf{INHerit-SG}, a framework that reframes semantic mapping as a structured, language-indexed knowledge base.
-By formulating the hierarchical scene graph as RAG-ready memory, we bridge geometric mapping with language-driven reasoning, replacing opaque embeddings with explicit, human-aligned descriptions that make spatial memory directly accessible for logical inference.
-We introduced a Event-Triggered map update mechanism that reorganizes topoligy only when meaningful semantic changes occur., enabling the graph to evolve incrementally as a long-term spatial memory.
-We further addressed the fragility of embedding-based retrieval by moving beyond similarity matching to a closed-loop verification process with logical parsing and visual auditing.
-Experiments confirm that INHerit-SG significantly suppresses misjudgments and effectively handles negation and chained relations where baseline methods fail.
+In this work, we presented \textbf{INHerit-SG}, an incremental hierarchical semantic scene graph with RAG-style retrieval.
+By formulating the hierarchical scene graph as RAG-ready memory, we bridge geometric mapping with language-driven reasoning.
+We introduced an event-triggered map update mechanism that reorganizes topology only when meaningful topology changes occur.
+We further addressed the fragility of embedding-based retrieval by moving to a verification process with logical parsing, a RAG-style scoring mechanism, and a visual verification.
+Experiments confirm that INHerit-SG successfully handles complex instructions where baseline methods fail.
+Future work will focus on extending the framework to handle highly dynamic layouts and frequent object rearrangements.
+To accommodate long-term structural changes, we plan to explore more efficient alternatives.
+Ultimately, we aim to deploy the proposed system in life-long scenarios and complex mobile manipulation tasks.

-\textbf{Limitations and Future work}.
-INHerit-SG currently assumes a relatively stable topology.
-While the event-triggered mechanism captures semantic transitions effectively, handling highly dynamic layouts or frequent object rearrangements remains challenging.
-Also, the retrieval pipeline relies on LLM/VLM reasoning, adding computational cost.
-Future work will seek more efficient yet interpretable alternatives and extend the framework to accommodate structural changes, and apply it to life-long scenarios and mobile manipulation tasks.